ArnesSI/netbox-inventory/README.md

   **[Audit]** button on its detail page.
 The audit flow will then display all audit flow pages and their defined NetBox objects, restricted to the location for which the flow is running.
+* **Audit Trails** document when an object has been verified to be in the specified location.
+An audit trail can either be created directly when running an audit flow, or imported from other systems using the API or an import form.
+* **Audit Trail Sources** can be used to optionally identify the source of an audit trail.
+This option is only available when importing audit trails via the API or Import form.

 #### Required Permissions